-Simon is a researcher at Microsoft Research in Cambridge, England.
-He started there in Sept 1998.
+Simon is a researcher at Microsoft Research in Cambridge, England, where he started in Sept 1998.
 He’s also an Honorary Professor of the Computing Science Department at Glasgow University, where he was a professor during 1990-1998.
-Simon is married to Dorothy, a priest in the Church of England.
-They have six children.
 Simon is interested in the design, implementation, and application of lazy functional languages.
-In practical terms, that means he spends a most of my time on the design and implementation of the language Haskell.
-In particular, much of his work is focused around the Glasgow Haskell Compiler, and its ramifications.
+He was one of the original designers of Haskell, and much of his work is focused around the Glasgow Haskell Compiler and its ramifications.
 Simon is also chair of Computing at School, the group at the epicentre of the reform of the national curriculum for Computing in England.
 Computer science is now a foundational subject, alongside maths and natural science, that every child learns from primary school onwards.

 Chris has been interested in Haskell since the early reports and wrote the original Alex package in the 1990s.
 In the late nineties Chris taught Haskell to undergraduates in UCC (Cork) and in the noughties used Haskell tools to develop key aspects of the ARMv7 architecture.
 Since 2013 Chris has been chief Engineer for IRIS Connect where he has overseen the development of the new IRIS Connect video platform which makes extensive use of Haskell in the back end.

 Ph.D., co-founder of Zurich Haskell Meetup and longtime co-organiser of ZuriHac.
 Currently Head of Software Development at PwC Switzerland.
 On a mission to making Haskell a viable choice with little personal risk for corporate decision makers.